tezos-reward-distributor-organization/tezos-reward-distributor/docs/payouttiming.rst

 A cycle on mainnet lasts 3 days.

 The ``--adjusted_early_payouts`` parameter lets the baker override when rewards are released (paid out).
-Its default value is False.
+Its default value is False if not provided as argument.

 Possible choices are: